 - What paths do people usually take?

-Once you’ve got the raw data, be sure to pair it with real qualitative research for insight.
+Once you’ve got the raw data, be sure to pair it with real qualitative user research for insight.
 Plan ahead and make sure that you collect useful, properly structured raw data that can be analyzed with as little effort as possible.

-User Research On A Budget: Money Is Not Everything
+User Research on a Budget: Money Is Not Everything

 This brings us to the financial aspect of user research.
 What’s it really worth?
 What’s the ROI of UX research?
-How do you convince your clients they need UX research, even if they think they can’t afford it?
+How do you convince your clients they need it, even if they think they can’t afford it?
 How can you compete with huge companies and their seemingly unlimited human and financial resources?

-Remember, conducting UX user research on a limited budget usually means you won’t get all the data you need, and your efforts may even appear futile in the face of overwhelming competition from businesses that can afford to burn heaps of money on research.
-However, you are not trying to compete with them.
+Conducting UX research on a limited budget usually means you won’t get all the data you need, and your efforts may even appear futile in the face of overwhelming competition from businesses that can afford to burn heaps of money on research—remember, you are not trying to compete with them.